 Notwithstanding any other provisions of these bylaws, IYNC shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by an organization, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).

-a.
-A quorum is defined as one-half of the Board present in person or by proxy.
-In the absence of a quorum, a deciding vote will be held within 7 days of the failure to achieve quorum.
-All Board members will be given a minimum of 5 days notice of the deciding vote and the decision will be made by a two-thirds majority vote of those Board member who vote, regardless of considerations of quorum.
+- In the absence of a quorum, a deciding vote will be held within 7 days of the failure to achieve quorum.
+All Board members will be given a minimum of 5 days notice of the deciding vote and the decision will be made by a two-thirds majority vote of those Board members who vote, regardless of considerations of quorum.

-c.
-When a vote of the Board of Directors is required, the vote of all Board members shall count as 1 vote.
+- When a vote of the Board of Directors is required, the vote of each board member shall count as 1 vote.